Get access to thousands of lesson plansJoin us

 - AFT's resources and statements on the Immigration and Protecting Out Students

-- The Anti-Defamation League's Table Talk on Family Separations and Detentions at the Border and lesson plan: Why are Families Being Separated and Detained at the Border
+- The Anti-Defamation League's Table Talk on Family Separations and Detentions at the Border

 - Colorín Colorado's Classroom Resources, Activities and Book Lists and webinar on How Immigration Enforcement Policies Are Impacting Students and Teachers Nationwide